speedtestboost/SpeedTestBooster/replit.md

 - Professional design with consistent branding and responsive layout across all devices
 - Internal navigation structure optimized for user experience and search engine crawling
 - Footer navigation links added to main speed test page for easy access to About and Help pages
+- Updated About and Help pages to use the same animated header design as homepage
+- Added consistent navigation with animated logo and proper page highlighting across all pages